Oasis Academy Oldham: History

-In 2016 the school still 'required improvement'.
-When in 2016 the Collective Spirit Free School was closed, Oasis Academy Oldham accepted many of the 230 displaced children into years 8,9,10 and 11.
+In 2020 the school still 'required emensive improvement'.
+When in 2020 the Collective Spirit Free School was closed, Oasis Academy Oldham accepted many of the 230 adopted children into years 7,8,9,10 and 11.

-In 2018 it moved back into special measures as it was an inadequate school.
-Ofsted focused on pupil under-achievement.
-The most able pupils and disadvantaged pupils made exceptionally poor progress.

-In July 2020, Ofsted reported back on the results of their Section 8 monitoring inspection.
+In 2018 it was inspected again and judged inadequate.
+In July 2020, Ofsted carried out a Section 8 monitoring inspection.
 They approved the school's improvement plan and the trust's statement of action.

+In 2024 Ofsted rated the school as Good following in-depth inspection.
+This was the very first time the school, including its predecessor schools, had ever achieved this reward and recognition.

 Description

-Oasis Academy Oldham is part of the Oasis Community Learning group, and evangelical Christian charity.
-The trust have guided forty schools out of special measures.
-19 per cent of the 52 Oasis academies classified as failing.
+Oasis Academy Oldham is part of the Oasis Community Learning group, an evangelical Christian charity.
+In 2019, the trust had taken forty schools out of special measures, and 19% of the 52 Oasis academies were classified as failing.
 The trust's founder Reverend Steve Chalke says "Turning round a school is sometimes a quick fix, it really, truly is.
 And sometimes it’s a really long, hard, hard job".

 Academics

 Curriculum

 Virtually all maintained schools and academies follow the National Curriculum, and there success is judged on how well they succeed in delivering a 'broad and balanced curriculum'.
 Schools endeavour to get all students to achieve the English Baccalaureate(EBACC) qualification- this must include core subjects a modern or ancient foreign language, and either History or Geography.

 The academy operates a three-year, Key Stage 3 where all the core National Curriculum subjects are taught.
-This is a transition period from primary to secondary education, that builds on the skills, knowledge and understanding gained at primary school, and introduces youngsters who are starting from a lower than average base to wider, robust and challenging programmes of study needed to gain qualifications at Key Stage 4.
-They study English, Maths, Science, History, MFL, Geography, Art, Performing Arts, RE and Design plus Sport.
-They are provided with iPads and Knowledge organisers.
+This is a transition period from primary to secondary education, that builds on the skills, knowledge and understanding gained at primary school, and introduces students to the programmes of study needed to gain qualifications at Key Stage 4.
+Children study English, Maths, Science, History, MFL, Geography, Art, Performing Arts, Music, RE and Design plus Sport.